SmritiGoyal/rtat-optimization/docs/methodology.md

 The project's defensible claims, in order of strength:

-1. **Honest out-of-time generalization.** Final 2026 holdout AUC 0.819 (T=5) under a select-then-refit protocol, with two separate leakage exposures found and fixed during a self-directed audit — a fold-level encoder leak and a mid-repair feature wrongly included in the model (Section 7.5).
-Removing both barely moved the headline, so the model held at full strength.
+1. **Honest out-of-time generalization.** Final 2026 holdout AUC 0.806 (T=5) under a select-then-refit protocol, with two separate leakage exposures found and fixed during a self-directed audit — a fold-level encoder leak and post-close parts features wrongly included in the model (Section 7.5).
+Removing them cost ~0.013 AUC at T=5, so the model held at near-full strength.
-2. **Leakage-safe by construction.** Five-test audit across all 41 documented features (33 CLEAN); train-only encoder fits documented; engineer-proxy gap of 0.46d well within tolerance.
+2. **Leakage-safe by construction.** Five-test audit across all 39 documented features (33 CLEAN); train-only encoder fits documented; engineer-proxy gap of 0.46d well within tolerance.
-3. **32% MAE improvement over baseline** on the locked 2026 holdout (4.62d vs 6.77d).
+3. **30% MAE improvement over baseline** on the locked 2026 holdout (4.74d vs 6.77d).
 4. **Operational translation across 4 levers.** Top recommendation segment plus three additional levers cover the operational decision space; no single lever monopolizes (43/29/18/11 distribution).
-5. **10.4pp promoter gap, 7.7pp detractor gap** between low-risk and high-risk predicted segments, computed out-of-sample (2025 responders scored by the 2023-24 selection model) without NPS in the model.
+5. **11.5pp promoter gap, 8.3pp detractor gap** between low-risk and high-risk predicted segments, computed out-of-sample (2025 responders scored by the 2023-24 selection model) without NPS in the model.

 The weakest claims, by contrast, are about specific lever multipliers (1.15×, 1.30×) — those would benefit from formal sensitivity analysis in a v2.